 - "If I don’t do something drastic to stop this behavior right now, he'll grow up to be a criminal!”

-prophecy.
-All these negative thoughts influence us to act more harshly with our child, and that in turn worsens the child's behavior.
+influence us to act more harshly with our child, and that in turn worsens the child's behavior.
+We're creating our own self-fulfilling prophecy.

 One definition of FEAR is "Future Events Appearing Real."
-But our thoughts about the future are never real -- we can't know what the future holds.
-Fear
+But our thoughts about the future are never real -- no one can know what the

-is what pulls us off the high road and onto the low road of parenting.
+future holds.
+Fear is what pulls us off the high road and onto the low road of parenting.
 Fear is what makes us hard on ourselves and our children.
-Fear is what

-makes us anxious and angry.
+Fear is what makes us anxious and angry.
 When we give fear a foothold in one area, it has a way of taking over our lives.
-Without conscious management on our parts,
+Without conscious management

-fear can permeate our thoughts -- and poison our relationships with our children.
+on our parts, fear can permeate our thoughts and our moods, and poison our relationships with our children.

 But it doesn't have to be this way!
-You can "retrain" your mind.
+You can "retrain" your mind not to believe everything you think, and to think more constructively.
 Here's how.

 1. Notice your thoughts.

-You can see that many of your thoughts are just fear talking; negative conclusions based on interpretations of the world that no longer serve you.
-And
+You can see that many of your thoughts are just fear talking; negative conclusions based on interpretations of the world that don't serve you.
+And yet

 You might be dismayed at how quickly your mind gets into a rut of worry or resentment.
-Don't let it get you down.
-Becoming aware of these thoughts is the
+Don't fret.
+Becoming aware of these thoughts is the first step toward

 2. Reframe negative thoughts.